isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-lateral-movement/index.md

 ###  [1.
 Nike Women's Metcon 5 X Training Shoes](https://www.amazon.com/dp/B07VVRRRBG/?tag=p-policy-20)

-Nike Metcon 5 X is an excellent cross-training [shoe](https://pestpolicy.com/best-shoes-for-beachbody-workouts/) that provides comfort, stability, and durable construction.
+Nike Metcon 5 X is an excellent cross-training [shoe](https://pestpolicy.com/best-shoes-for-beachbody-workouts/)that provides comfort, stability, and durable construction.
 It has Flywire threads and a lacing system that interconnect to provide support for lateral or side-to-side movement.

 The Metcon 5 X also features a padded heel collar that provides support to the rearfoot.
 Using a thick synthetic leather and TPU heel clip the heel provides needed stability during movements.
 This promotes firmer and secure foothold during intense lateral movements.